 Pros

-- Based on sound theory: The math supports this strategy, so if you like that aspect of roulette, this one might appeal to you.
+- Based on sound theory, the Touch and Go system doesn’t increase your chances of winning online roulette.
+However, the math supports this strategy, so if you like that aspect of roulette, this strategy might appeal to you.

-- Moderate risk tolerance: If you’re someone who doesn’t mind a bit of risk but prefers to keep it moderate, the Touch and Go system aligns perfectly with your style.
+- Moderate risk tolerance: If you’re someone who doesn’t mind a bit of risk but prefers to keep it mild, the configuration of the roulette table allows for the medium level of risk that the system advocates for.

 Cons

-Although slightly more complex than some, Touch and Go is considered by some players to be one of the best roulette systems around and can be really rewarding when applied properly and patiently.
+Although slightly more complex than some, Touch and Go is considered by some players to be one of the best roulette systems around and can be particularly rewarding when applied patiently and appropriately.
+Instead of trying to predict what section of the roulette wheel the ball will land in, you’re playing the probabilities of pairs repeating.

 Other Roulette Strategies